01 of 21

 The UNESCO World Heritage Site is in the Camargue, where cowboys on white horses round up the bulls in the strange marshy flatlands.

-Arles is near Avignon, Nimes and Montpellier.
-It's also very near the strange city of Aigues-Mortes, builit as a fortress port by Louis IX in the 13th century as a jumping off point for his departure on the Seventh Crusade, and still with its massive fortifications and towers.
+Arles is near Avignon, Nimes, and Montpellier.
+It's also very near the strange city of Aigues-Mortes, built as a fortress port by Louis IX in the 13th century as a jumping off point for his departure on the Seventh Crusade, and still with its massive fortifications and towers.

 There's another great attraction to the north of Arles, the Carrières de Lumières near Les Baux-de-Provence, vast limestone quarries housing over large reproductions of the great Impressionist artists.